 While she holds a benign dialogue with her parents, our Natalie is also carrying on a running conversation in her mind, where she is being interrogated by a detective who has accused her of murdering her father.
 The effect is sharp and disturbingly funny, and this is just a measure of your genius and your skill.

-As it is your use of free indirect discourse, leading us to move back and forth between the outside and the inside of Natalie’s mind; from the so-called reality around her to the depths of her imagination, and then back, seamlessly – so that, by the end of the book, these two realms will have collapsed into each other, leaving us (and our Natalie) more or less uncapable of knowing what is real and what is not.
+A highlight, for me, is your use of free indirect discourse, leading us to move back and forth between the outside and the inside of Natalie’s mind; from the so-called reality around her to the depths of her imagination, and then back, seamlessly – so that, by the end of the book, these two realms will have collapsed into each other, leaving us (and our Natalie) more or less uncapable of knowing what is real and what is not.

 Natalie’s relationship with her father is troubled (not to say rather toxic), as he forces her to write journal-like entries that he then comments on and corrects (he seems to be particularly drawn to the passages about him).
 “There was a point in Natalie, only dimly realised by herself and probably entirely a function of her age, where obedience ended and control began; after this point was reached and passed, Natalie became a solitary functioning individual, capable of ascertaining her own believable possibilities.”